SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Each starship has a shield die code, which the pilot splits among four areas of an ellipsoid when he activates the shields.
 The four areas are forward quarter, aft quarter, starboard quarter, port quarter.
-The diﬃculty to deploy the shields depends on how many areas the pilot wants to protect.
+The difficulty to deploy the shields depends on how many areas the pilot wants to protect.
 Deploying shields counts as an action, but the shield setting remains in effect until the pilot realigns them or they’re overloaded.
 (When splitting dice among areas, remember that there